bvantagelimited/ipification-showcase/docs/LOCALE.md

 ## Overriding Locale Strings

 You can override any locale string by adding a `locale` section to your `config/default.json` file.
+See [Sample Config Reference](CONFIG_DEFAULT_JSON_SAMPLE.md) for the full config layout.
 The override system uses deep merging, which means:

 - You can override individual nested properties without replacing entire sections
 - Only the properties you specify will be overridden